 If you haven’t already seen it, we made a seed starting infographic for you here!
-And for detailed step-by-step instructions for starting seeds, check out Rise & Shine: Starting Seeds with Ease, my ebook.
+And for detailed step-by-step instructions for starting seeds, check out our ebook Rise & Shine: Starting Seeds with Ease.
 Also, Fruition’s Seed Starting Academy has hours of video tutorials as well as Q & A throughout the season, a fun and extraordinary way to gain skills and confidence in seed starting quickly.
 Whatever you do, have fun, don’t be shy and in the meantime!

 It’s easy to start seeds waaaay to early.
 Zinnias started too early that get stressed will often revert to single blooms, even if they’re an abundantly petaled variety like our Salmon Rose zinnia below.
 If you’re transplanting zinnias that are root-bound, sow them later next year and you’ll harvest all the more flowers!